The main named pubs in Wing over time are:

 Hotel.
 3 C16-C17 bays to right, remainder late C18 and early C19, altered.
 C16-C17 part has timber frame with herringbone brick infill exposed to rear, and whitewashed roughcast and render to front, part of ground floor and right end rebuilt in brick.
 Old tile roof, brick chimneys to right and between left bays.
 2 storeys, 3 bays, the left bay gabled and projecting with lean-to to right.
 Irregular wooden casements, mostly 3-light, those to ground floor with minimal board hoods on brackets.
 Board door between right bays.
 2 later blocks to left are both of whitewashed roughcast over brick each with old tile roof and central brick chimney.
 2 storeys, early C20 barred wooden casements.
 Central block has moulded eaves and is double fronted with 4-light windows flanking central 2-light and door.
 Large inn sign with painted cock to right of centre.
 Block to left is slightly set back and has 2 bays of irregular casements.
 Interior has been much altered but retains stop chamfered spine beams and joists in older section.

-Helpful descriptions can also be found in advertisements for the sale of the property.
-In 1896 it had “good cellaring, three parlours, one hall and two kitchens, seven bed-chambers, and an attic story, convenient brewhouse, stabling for more than 30 horses, good malt-house capable of making 400 Quarters in the Season, and every other convenient out-building, good gardens, with six acres more or less of excellent pasture land adjoining”.
+Helpful descriptions can also be found in advertisements for the sale of the property or reports of the auctions.
+In 1896 the Cock had “good cellaring, three parlours, one hall and two kitchens, seven bed-chambers, and an attic story, convenient brewhouse, stabling for more than 30 horses, good malt-house capable of making 400 Quarters in the Season, and every other convenient out-building, good gardens, with six acres more or less of excellent pasture land adjoining”.
 In 1890 it was described as a “valuable old-established and fully-licensed freehold public-house being the principal inn in the village of Wing.
 There is a large Yard, with brew-house, and capital stabling for the accommodation of thirty horses, which has lately been put in a thorough state of repair, a paddock of old pasture, and large garden, the whole covering an area of 1A 3R 10r, more or less, together with four cottages, with gardens, all adjoining”.
 The stabling had reduced down to 20 horses by 1893, 16 by 1902, and 14 by 1903.
 In 1894 a new smoking room was added “the new room is very well adapted for [smoking concerts], being capable of holding a large number of people, having a solid block floor, and a separate entrance, besides being decorated in a bright and comfortable manner.”

 The licence-holders and staff that I have located for the Cock Inn are as follows.
 Date ranges are based on specific documents, however except for where the exact date of licence transfer is known the start and finish years may of course have been sligthly earlier or slightly later respectively.